Number format rule

 Magnitude

-The magnitude setting allows you to change the displayed order of magnitude of your numbers.
-Perhaps you've modeled in actual dollars (say $4,300,000), but you would like it to be displayed in millions?
+The magnitude setting allows you to change numbers' displayed order of magnitude.
+Perhaps you've modeled in actual dollars (say $4,300,000), but would you like it displayed in millions?
 Select the 10^6 option, and your number will be displayed as 4.3.

 Decimal places